 Do you see a gray globe icon with an alert mark on your Mac’s Recovery screen?
 And it comes back even after retrying Internet Recovery.
 I have faced this several times in the last few years.
-Let me tell you more about why you see the globe icon with an alert or exclamation symbol on Mac, my experience with this, and how to fix it successfully.
+So let me tell you more about why you see the globe icon with an alert or exclamation symbol on Mac, my experience with this, and how to fix it successfully.

 Why do you see the globe icon with an alert symbol on Mac?

-When your Mac cannot successfully startup from Internet Recovery, it displays a globe icon with an exclamation (!) point inside a triangle on a black background.
+When your Mac cannot successfully start up from Internet Recovery, it displays a globe icon with an exclamation (!) point inside a triangle on a black background.
 It looks like the image you see above.
 Sometimes you may also see numbers below this.

 When your Mac has major problems, one solution is to reinstall macOS (which keeps your files safe) or erase and reinstall macOS (which deletes everything).
 To do this, you have to enter Recovery Mode.

 Your Mac has a built-in Recovery Mode that’s stored on a separate partition of the drive (internal SSD or hard disk).
 When you press Command + R on an Intel-based Mac, you reach the built-in macOS Recovery Mode.
 From here, you can reinstall macOS, use Disk Utility to repair or erase disks, and more.
 Note: On Mac with Apple silicon, the steps to enter macOS Recovery are different.

 However, if your Mac is unable to successfully start up in built-in Recovery Mode, it will automatically try to start up in Internet Recovery Mode.
 You can also manually enter macOS Recovery over the Internet by pressing Command + Option + R or Command + Option + Shift + R.

 If all goes well, your Mac loads the required recovery resources from Apple’s servers via Wi-Fi or Ethernet.
 Next, it shows you the options to reinstall macOS, use Disk Utility, and more.